- Education and Science»

 Step 5: Now you should see a number on the volt meter.
 That is the voltage output of the lemon battery.

-Step 8: Take one piece of the wire and place it in the lemon next to the penny, make sure the wire is touching the penny.
-Take the other wire and place it inside the lemon next to the nail or dime, make sure it is touching the metal.
+Step 7: Take one wire and place it in the lemon next to the penny, make sure the wire is touching the penny.
+Take the another wire and do the same with the second lemon.
+Then take the last wire and wrap it around the nail of the second lemon.
+Make sure it is touching the metal.

-Step 9: Now on the first lemon, take the wire that is touching the penny and connect it to the nail or dime on the other lemon.
+Step 8: Now on the second lemon, take the wire that is touching the penny and connect it to the nail of the first lemon.